Creating Palaces for the People

 OUR COMMITMENT

-Our renovation and improvement projects represent our strategic commitment to our members and the communities we serve.
+Our renovation and improvement projects represent our strategic commitment to our members and the communities we serve, grounded in facility equity.

 These improvements help us continue our mission of strengthening communities, improving lives, and fostering a spirit of inclusion, connection and environmental stewardship, and demonstrates how the YMCA of Greater Boston remains a trusted, vital resource for all those we serve.